pbthecoder/Zoo-Test/README.md

   # 0.1.1.6 Errors Fixed (Opening Page Error)
   Jupyter Notebook changes fixed the problem.
 It is now not a problem

-# In Development
   # 0.1.2
   Finished exit function, finished misc. programs and pages

+# In Development
+  # Expansion Packs Brainstorming
+    Setting up which animals are in which packs.

+    Current Packs:
+    Realm Pack
+    -Kevin's Hamster
+    -Phoenix Cat (FCPA)
+    Indian Pack
+    -Gaur
+    -Dhole
+    -Gharial
+    -Great Indian Bustard
 # In the Future
   # 0.1.3
-  Zoo update- health, hunger, and death (hopefully)

-  # Expansion Packs Brainstorming
-  Expansion Packs will be decided and then will be made accordingly.
-Currently there are no packs
+  I have no ideas

   # Expansion Packs 0.0.5 - 0.0.8
   Setup code for Expansion Packs